 California Mission Fountain

-California Mission Fountain - a close-up of a water lily in the fountain at Mission San Miguel - a previous Photo of the Week selection
+California Mission Fountain – a close-up of a water lily in the fountain at Mission San Miguel

 California Mission Fountain – A water lily floating in the fountain at Mission San Miguel

-I have mentioned that the California missions are very photogenic and I find it to be so every time I visit one of them.
+The California missions are very photogenic and I find it to be so every time I visit one of them.

 I especially like the way that these places have weathered the passage of time.
 Some of the missions have done that weathering better than others, but the renovations and reconstructions that have taken place have thankfully preserved the essence of these beautiful places as a testament to the founding of California.